Dual-member mixed proportional: Step 3: Award remaining allocated seats

 At this point, most (if not all) districts in the region will have one unassigned seat.
 Each of these unfilled seats must be awarded to one of the remaining party-affiliated candidates.
 Each party's remaining candidates in the region are sorted from most popular to least popular according to the percentage of votes they received in their districts.
 Seats are then tentatively assigned to the most popular candidates in each party.
 The number of seats assigned in this manner is the number of seats initially allocated to each party in step 1, minus the seats each party received in step 2.

 After the allocated seats are tentatively assigned, it may be necessary to resolve conflicts.
 A conflict is a situation where more than one candidate has been assigned a district's second seat.
 In such cases, the candidate with the highest percentage of votes retains his or her assigned seat, while the other candidates are eliminated.
-If a candidate is eliminated in this fashion, the seat that was tentatively assigned to him or her is re-assigned to the party's most popular candidate still awaiting a seat.
-The re-assignment may produce another conflict, which must itself be resolved.
+If a candidate is eliminated in this fashion, the seat that was tentatively assigned to him or her is reassigned to the party's most popular candidate still awaiting a seat.
+The reassignment may produce another conflict, which must itself be resolved.
 The process continues until no conflicts remain.
 At that point, any candidate with an assigned seat is elected.
 The order in which conflicts are resolved has no bearing on which candidates ultimately obtain seats.

 It is possible for a party to run out of qualified candidates, in which case they may forfeit one or more of their allocated seats.
 This situation can occur only if the party nominates fewer than two candidates in at least one district, or if one or more of their candidates fails to meet the district threshold.
 All forfeited seats are re-allocated on a proportional basis by applying the calculation in step 1 to the parties still eligible for seats.
 These re-allocated seats are then awarded by performing step 3 an extra time.